etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 range wireless networks.
 Network traffic is encrypted with a key shared among all nodes in local network.

-When a new node enters network, a neighbour node sends it network key encrypted with a single, static "master" key.
+When a new node joins network, a neighbour node sends it network key encrypted with a single, static "master" key.
 That master key is supposed to be only available to vendors affiliated with the ZigBee alliance.

 Needless to say that master key was leaked in 2015 and is now publicly available.
-Hence node joining network leaks network key.
+Hence every time a node joins network, it leaks the network key.

-As a way to mitigate that, the ZigBee Light Link protocol adds proximity check so that network will only give out its shared key to new nodes emitting weak signal which is an indication of being close.
+As a way to mitigate that, the ZigBee Light Link protocol has a proximity check so that network will only give out its shared key to new nodes emitting weak signal which is an indication of being in close proximity.

-Despite that measure, researchers were able to find a bug in open source Atmel's BitCloud library which lets them to reset the bulb to factory default and trick it to skip the proximity check.
+Despite that measure, researchers were able to find a bug in open source Atmel's BitCloud library which lets them to reset the bulb to factory default tricking it to try different key exchange protocol skipping the proximity check.

 By that point researchers were able to join any ZigBee network from a distance of hundred meters.